Travel Health avoid airborne virusAvoid Influenza virus and cross contamination when travelling.

 Your luggage can come into contact with up to 80 million bacteria before you even set it down in your hotel room.

-Stop airborne diseases
+Stop airborne virus

 Influenza virus avoid when travelling